Samska/pytest-project/README.md

  ├── pytest.ini                                     # Used for logs, markers, timeouts and another configs for the pytest ├── README.md                                      # README with project overview and instructions
 ```

+## Continuous integration

+This project has continuous integration with GitHub Actions.
+The configuration file is located at the path .github/workflows/k6.yml.
+Every time a push is made to the main branch, the pipeline is executed.
+With each execution, an artifact is generated with the test results and saved in that execution, as well as the results are published on the gh-pages and are available for consultation on this [page](https://samska.github.io/pytest-project/report.html).